 Elements of Cost

-Factory Cost: Factory cost or works cost or manufacturing cost or production cost includes in addition to the prime cost the cost in indirect material, indirect labor, and indirect expenses.
-It also includes amount or units of WIP or incomplete units at the end of the period.
+Factory Cost: Factory cost or works cost or manufacturing cost or production cost includes in addition to the prime cost the cost of indirect material, indirect labour, and indirect expenses.
+It also includes the amount or units of WIP or incomplete units at the end of the period.